“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 In this huge amount of information, only 284 studies have been pair reviewed, half of them published the last 6 years.
 This article will look at some of them.

 If you do some research on the topic, you’ll notice that many studies use the terms “imposter phenomenon” instead of “imposter syndrome”.
 Don’t get confused: it’s the same thing.
-Other terms are sometimes used as well: “impostorism” or “imposter fear”, for example.
+Other terms are sometimes also used: “impostorism” or “imposter fear”, for example.
 There are sometimes subtle differences between these concepts, but they’re mainly the same thing.

 For simplicity, I’ll only use the terms “imposter syndrome” in this article.

 What’s this imposter syndrome?
-Here’s the most complete definition I’ve found (from Clance’s book):
+Here’s the most complete definition I’ve found.

 Experience of intellectual fraudulence despite measured success manifesting in denial of one’s competencies, fear of failure, perfectionism, and difficulty owning and enjoying success.